MA Game Art

 - Aftercare to help you get hired.
 Our alumni Aftercare package will help you polish your showreel and find the right job - with access to showreel clinics, studio access for 12 months and use of tons of resources on our VLE.

-- You'll graduate with a globally recognised MA qualification from the University of Kent.
-Known as the UK’s European University, the University of Kent is ranked 23rd in The Guardian University Guide 2017
+- You'll graduate with a globally recognised MA qualification from the University of Kent, known as the UK’s European university.

 The MA Game Art is a one-year course including 18 weeks of direct teaching time, a 12-week collaborative project and a 12-week final project.